Assets

 linegap [number of pixels between lines]

-Only the fontsize is used typically.
+Only fontsize is used typically.

 Materials